Saturn (album): Critical reception

 On review aggregator Metacritic, Saturn has received a score of 83 out of 100 based on reviews from 14 critics, indicating "universal acclaim".
 Kyann-Sian Williams of NME rated the album four out of five stars and said that Nao's "honest, cinematic exploration of love, lust, and hardship makes for a compelling adventure – and one you'll happily join [her] on".
 Williams concluded the review by saying that "Saturn is full of beautiful, intricately unique songs that could never be imitated.
 Like her, it's simply one of a kind."
 Writing for The Guardian, Natty Kasambala said that on the album, "although [Nao's] sugary vocals have remained intact, her artistic and personal growth is evident".
 Kasambala further judged that "It's hard to distinguish any obvious commercial hits.
 Saturn falls somewhere between the dance hits of producer DJs with big-name features, and earnest, heart-tugging balladry."
-Kasmbala acknowledged that along with the "rise of R&B classicists" like Jorja Smith, Ella Mai and Mahalia, "Nao presents a compelling alternative to the mainstream".
+Kasambala acknowledged that along with the "rise of R&B classicists" like Jorja Smith, Ella Mai and Mahalia, "Nao presents a compelling alternative to the mainstream".